manvillej/project1/README.md

 ### /app/ Directory
-./templates/ - where html is stored
+./templates/ - where html files are stored

-./static/ - where my scss and css is stored
+./static/ - where my scss and css files are stored

 ./\_\_init\_\_.py - defines the base importable stuff, app, some login properties, some db stuff